9 Best Essential Travel Items For Families

 When you’re walking as much as we are, one of the essential travel items you’re going to need is a good pair of shoes.
 You want shoes that are comfortable, but will also provide you support for your feet.
 I’m not always one to buy brands.
 However, when you’re buying good shoes, you don’t want to skimp out on quality.
 If you do, you’ll end up buying new shoes every few weeks!

 Our favorite brands that we’ve taken along with us are Keens, Chacos, and Crocs.
 These are great for all the outdoorsy stuff we’ve been doing.
-I also bring a pair of Danskos for me.
+I have also traveled with a pair of Danskos for me.
 They give me a lot of comfortable support, while still looking semi-stylish.
 For outdoor activities, I'll take a long some Adidas.

 GRAYL bottles work like a French press.
 You pour water into the outer compartment.
 Then you insert the inner compartment with the filter on the bottom and press down.
 The water goes through the filter, leaving you with clean drinking water.

 For families traveling with young kids, GRAYL bottles are a must for your family vacation packing list.
-You can buy them directly through their website or on Amazon.
+You can buy them online using the links below:

 Another item that’s always on our packing list is a high quality backpack.
-When you’re traveling as often as we are, having a strong and durable backpack is important.
+When you’re traveling as often as we are, the best backpack for traveling with kids is important.
 We use a variety of backpacks, that meet the individual needs of each family member.